flowmodor/flowmodor/apps/landing/src/pages/blog/things-to-do-during-pomodoro-break-without-electronic-devices.md

 ---
 title: 5 things to do during Pomodoro break without electronic devices
 date: 2024/01/20
-description: "Learn 5 things to do during Pomodoro breaks without electronic devices, including: stretch your body, go for a walk, looking off in the distance, organize your work desk, and filling water bottle"
+description: 'Learn 5 things to do during Pomodoro breaks without electronic devices, including: stretch your body, go for a walk, looking off in the distance, organize your work desk, and filling water bottle'
 brief: Learn 5 activities you can engage in during your Flowmodoro breaks, all without the use of electronic devices.
 layout: ../../layouts/BlogLayout.astro
 ---